pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

      <li>Will always be an integer > 0.</li>
      <li>There are no parameters.</li>
      <li>This may not be the same as the physical file size!</li>
-     <li>This is mostly used as an upper integer bound for key values that represent byte offsets.</li>
+     <li>This is mostly used as an upper integer bound for values that represent byte offsets.</li>
+     <li>Read aloud as: "... length of the PDF file in bytes."</li>
     </ul>
    </td>
   </tr>